dddrrreee/cs140e-25win/labs/5-threads/README.md

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 ***Errata***:

+  - In general, whenever you switch threads, set `rpi-thread.c:cur_thread` to the thread you're switching to.

+  - When an `assert`, `demand` or `panic` happens, it will give the file and line number that the problem happened.

   - IF YOU GET A REDZONE ERROR: this means you are corrupting one or more bytes in the first 4096 bytes of the pi memory (presumably writing to a null pointer).
 So fix this.
 You can add more redzone